 Vauxhall has delivered us some of the most popular vehicles out on the roads today.
-But with such a vast choice, understanding and picking the right model car can be tricky.
+But with such a vast choice, understanding and picking the right car from the range of Vauxhall car models available can be tricky.

-So, whether you’re deciding between a Corsa or an Astra, Crossland or Grandland, wondering about the advantages and disadvantages of a Mokka, or simply want to know more about one of the biggest selling car brands in the UK – we’ve got you covered.
+So, whether you’re deciding between a Corsa or an Astra, a Crossland or Grandland, wondering about the advantages and disadvantages of a Mokka, or simply want to know more about one of the biggest-selling car brands in the UK – we’ve got you covered.

 Let’s start with how Vauxhall came to be such a prominent name in the car world today (or if you don’t care about all the illustrious history and just want to find out more about the cars, use the menu to the side.
 We won’t mind.)